syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

    for name prompting, and a non-negative prefix arg overrides the option for prompt-prefix prompting.
 (So zero, e.g., `M-0', overrides both.)

+   Option `isearchp-show-filter-prompt-prefixes-flag' controls
+   whether prefixes for filters are added to the Isearch prompt.
+   You can toggle this option during search using `C-z p'.

  * Case-sensitivity is indicated in the mode line minor-mode
    lighter: `ISEARCH' for case-insensitive; `Isearch' for